 On June 6, 1991, under the Stanton II Project structure, FMPA purchased from OUC a 23.2367 percent undivided ownership interest in OUC's Stanton Unit No. 2.
 The unit commenced commercial operation in June 1996.
-Seven FMPA Members are participants in the Stanton II Project with the following entitlements as shown in Table 1-4.
+Seven FMPA Members are participants in the Stanton II Project with the following entitlements to FMPA's undivided interest as shown in Table 1-4.